Best Non-Alcoholic Red Wines for 2026 (Taste-Tested & Reviewed)

 Tasting notes:

 The Saint Viviana Cabernet Sauvignon is a sleeper hit.
-Made in Washington State, this very well-priced non-alcoholic red has the elusive dryness and tannins that we’re all looking for.
+This very well-priced non-alcoholic red wine has the elusive dryness and tannins that we’re all looking for.
 It’s got juicy black cherry and current notes with a hint of oakiness.
-It’s a great non-alcoholic red wine and that’s why it’s number two on our list.
-It’s worth buying a few bottles of this to have on hand!
-Read our full review here.
+In my experience, this is one of the most dependable everyday non-alcoholic reds in the category and that’s why it’s number three on our list.
+It’s worth buying a few bottles of this to have on hand because it’s so easy going and works well with food too!
+Read the full review here.

 Click here or the button below for 15% off this wine and EVERYTHING in your cart at The Zero Proof with this link - (no promo code required, discount will be applied at checkout).